Converter – A GUI frontend for ImageMagick for image compression and conversion

 Convert And Resize Your Images Using Imagemagick Gui Frontend

-Converter‘ acts as a GUI frontend for the ImageMagick command line image manipulation tool for those people who are not comfortable typing commands every time they have to modify something in their image.
-It makes the whole process a lot easier and faster.
+Converter‘ acts as a GUI frontend for the ImageMagick command line image manipulation tool, making it a useful and user-friendly option for those not comfortable with programming commands every time they need to manipulate a file in their image.

-In this tutorial, we will discuss the installation, features, and usage of this application on all the major Linux distributions.
+In this getting started guide, we will discuss the installation, features, and usage of this application on all major Linux distributions, helping you to efficiently change and tweak your graphic files.

 Also read: ProtonUp-Qt: Manage all the forks of Proton and WINE installations on your system